davidsneighbour/kollitsch.dev/README.md

 ```

 Other `pre-commit` commands are:
-If you installed pre-commit and one of your commits won't "get through" due to some weird overzealous configuration, then you can always commit manually via `git commit -no-verify`.
+If you installed pre-commit and one of your commits won't "get through" due to some weird overzealous configuration, you can always commit manually via `git commit --no-verify`.
 So use your brain on this one.

 # Development

 ## Setup

-Make sure to have set `IP` and `PORT` for your local machine in `.env`. `IP` *MAY* also be a hostname (without protocol in the beginning).
+Set `IP` and `PORT` for your local machine in `.env`. `IP` *MAY* also be a hostname (without protocol).

 ```ini
 IP=192.168.1.201